Christoph/robics/README.md

-# robustTopics
+# robics
-robustTopics is a library for **non-machine learning experts** interested in building robust topic models.
-The main goal is to provide the a simple to use framework to check if a topic model reaches each time it is run the same or at least similar result.
+**rob**ustTop**ics** is a library targeted at **non-machine learning experts** interested in building robust topic models.
+The main goal is to provide a simple to use framework to check if a topic model reaches each run the same or at least a similar result.

 ## Features
 - Supports sklearn (LatentDirichletAllocation, NMF) and gensim (LdaModel, ldamulticore, nmf) topic models